SysKitTeam/docs-spconsultant/how-to/create-snapshot.md

 __Please note!__ Adjustments and settings you make when using SPDocKit Snapshot Wizard - Consultant will be saved and used the next time you run it.
 The PowerShell module has no such abilities.
 However, you can copy and save your favorite command with a defined set of parameters in a text file and copy-paste it to PowerShell the next time you want to create a snapshot.

+There are two ways of creating a snapshot for the selected farm (both need to be run on the selected farm).

-## SPDocKit Snapshot Wizard - Consultant
+## 1. SPDocKit Snapshot Wizard - Consultant

 SPDocKit Snapshot Wizard - Consultant files can be found in the installation folder of SPDocKit Consultant on your workstation.
 To easily locate it, open SPDocKit Consultant and click the __Take Snapshot__ button on the Backstage screen.
 An info window on how to take a snapshot appears.